Emulsifiers in skincare

 Emulsifiers are surface-active agents which means that they float within the interfaces between aqueous and oily phases and thus form links - the essential precondition for emulsifiers.

 When used for skin cleansing purposes, surface active agents are referred to as tensides or surfactants.
 When used to combine the water and oil phases of cream, they are called emulsifiers.
-Surfactants and emulsifiers have a surface-active ion that are either positively or negatively charged; or contains no charge or have a dual charge as seen in amphoteric surfactants.
+Surfactants and emulsifiers have a surface-active ion that is either positively or negatively charged, contains no charge or has a dual charge as seen in amphoteric surfactants.